SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/connect-to-sharepoint.md

 Open the **HelloWorldWebPart** class.

-SharePoint workbench gives you the flexibility to test web parts in your local environment and from a SharePoint site.
+SharePoint Workbench gives you the flexibility to test web parts in your local environment and from a SharePoint site.
 SharePoint Framework aids this capability by helping you understand which environment your web part is running from by using the **EnvironmentType** module.

 To use the module, you first need to import **EnvironmentType** module from the **@microsoft/sp-client-base** bundle.
 Add it to the **import** section at the top as shown in the following code: